Bundian Way: Description

 The Bundian Way is a shared history pathway between Targangal (Kosciuszko) and Bilgalera (Fisheries Beach) that connects the highest part of the Australian continent and the coast.
 On its way to the coast the Bundian Way crosses the Snowy River and passes through some of the wildest, most rugged and yet beautiful country in Australia.
 In many parts the influence of the old land management is still obvious in its Aboriginal landscapes.
 It is the first Aboriginal pathway to be listed on the NSW State Heritage Register.

 The Bundian Way is a pathway traversing and connecting two landscapes: Targangal (Kosciuszko) and Bilgalera (Fisheries Beach) on Tullemullerer (Twofold Bay).
 The pathway was surveyed in 2010 using the location of Aboriginal objects, historical writings and maps, stories and oral history and surveyors scarred trees and journals to identify the route.
 The Bundian Way was identified by the survey team as the traditional Heritage Route.
 They also identified a slightly more accessible route which they have called the Touring Route which will be promoted as a walking trail.
 This listing refers to the Heritage Route which is 265 km in length.
 The width of the curtilage of the route is 20 m and generally follows fire trails, tracks and forestry roads.
 The route passes through state forest, national park, rural areas and coastal areas.
 About half of the route passes through proclaimed wilderness.
 A section follows Crown and Council owned roads through rural areas.

 Sections of the way have survey scars dating from the time of first settlement.
-For example, Surveyor Thomas Townsend was guided from Omeo in 1841 by two Aboriginal guides using part of the Bundian Way.
+For example, Surveyor Thomas Scott Townsend was guided from Omeo in 1841 by two Aboriginal guides using part of the Bundian Way.
 The natural areas on the Bundian Way traverse a range of landscapes from the alpine high country, across its grassland edges and down through forested scarps to the coast.
 Across the Monaro the way is intersected by campsites at about every 12 km located at a water source.
 These places are now used by travelling stockmen and are part of the Crown Land Travelling Stock Reserves (TSRs).
 Aboriginal objects have also been found at these locations and often food sources were associated with the place.
 For example, on the Monaro yam fields were identified, the yam being a traditional food source which would have been used by those travelling the Way.

 Whilst the Bundian Way follows a single path that heads directly between the high country and Twofold Bay, the path is crossed by numerous north-south routes and there are paths off the Bundian Way that follow spurs to other places.
 The Bundian Way is part of the regional network of old pathways.

 An extract from the survey report by John Blay and Eden Local Aboriginal Land Council provides a physical description of the seven stages of the Bundian Way Heritage Route: